 - Online services – continue to promote the new NHS App and online patient services

 - Appointment times – continue to promote our appointment times including our extended access evening appointments.

 - Long term conditions – continue to promote healthy living and the support offered by One You for smoking cessation, weight management and exercise advice; and Community Connectors for social prescribing and help accessing other health & social care services.

 Friends and Family

 We regularly ask patients by text message or in the waiting room if they would recommend our GP Practice to friends and family.
-The latest results are as follows:
+Our average results are 96% of respondents recommending us.

 - Parking – we recognise that parking is difficult at both Oldwood and Battle Health Centre.
 We have introduced staff parking permits at Battle Health Centre and have written to local businesses and residents asking them not to park in our spaces during our opening hours.
 At Oldwood Surgery staff park off site where possible and we are ensuring there are plenty of parking spaces in the plans for our new building.

 - Waiting times – we appreciate that waiting times can sometimes be long.
 Appointments are 10 minutes per patient but depending upon the problem being discussed, some patients require longer.
 Patients are being asked to say at the start of their appointment if they have more than one problem they wish to discuss so the GP can assess if it can all be dealt with in one appointment or if the patient is better to book a second appointment to discuss the other issues.